Taxis of the United States: Los Angeles

 Taxicabs in Los Angeles, California are commissioned by the Board of Taxicab Commissioners, who in turn directly advise the Los Angeles Department of Transportation.
 The Committee holds regular meetings at the Los Angeles City Hall regarding general practices and regulations regarding registered taxis operating within city limits.

 There are nine franchise taxi operators in the City of Los Angeles who operate more than 2300 taxis.
 As of 2011, the nine registered franchises are United Independent Taxi, Independent Taxi, United Taxi of San Fernando Valley, Yellow Cab, Checker Cab, United Checker Cab, Bell Cab, City Cab, and Beverly Hills Cab Company.
 While vehicle model, color, and decals may vary greatly, all officially licensed taxis must provide the official City of Los Angeles Taxicab Seal.
 Although taxi usage, like other forms of public transportation, had dropped while Los Angeles embraced the car culture throughout the mid-1900s, taxi usage, along with light rail and the already popular bus systems have seen a rise in popularity in recent times.

 Current fares are $2.85 for a flag drop (first 1/9th mile), $.30 for each additional 1/9th mile ($2.70/mile), and $.30 for each 37 seconds of waiting and delay ($29.19/hour).
 A $46.50 flat fare is mandated for all trips from Los Angeles International Airport to downtown Los Angeles.
 In addition, a $4.00 surcharge and $15.00 minimum is required for all trips originating from LAX.

-The Los Angeles Department of Transportation has repeatedly posted bulletins warning passengers not to hire "bandit taxis," or taxis without proper registration or even licensed drivers.
+The Los Angeles Department of Transportation has repeatedly posted bulletins warning passengers not to hire "bandit taxis," or illegal taxi operations or even licensed drivers.
 Unregistered taxis are widely known to scam patrons and in some cases, can be dangerous.
 An incident in 1999 during which an unlicensed taxicab driven by an individual with a suspended license crashed into an oncoming train, killing all on board prompted the Department of Transportation and Los Angeles Police Department to crack down on these "bandit taxis."